Dinner plates from Hering Berlin, companions for a lifetime

 Dinner plates based on designs by designer and master ceramist Stefanie Hering span a wide stylistic spectrum from simple white to opulent decor.
-All of them are based on the stylistic elements of modern design, yet they are also rooted in the traditions of pure handicraft of the large porcelain factories that were established in the 18th century.
+All of them are based on the stylistic elements of modern design, yet they are also rooted in the traditions of pure craftsmanship of the large porcelain factories that were established in the 18th century.

-Ceramic dinner plate: a heritage of the Moors
+A heritage of the Moors

 Ceramic plates did not reach Europe, especially Spain and Mallorca, until the Islamic expansion in the 13th century.
 This Spanish-Moorish "majolica" became popular in Italy during the Renaissance - the ceramics, which were made there after the model of the "majolica", were called "faience" after Faenza, their place of origin.
 From then on, dinner plates were an integral part of every meal and also served as a means of representation for large invitations.
 The discovery of porcelain production based on the Chinese model at the beginning of the 18th century finally paved the way for the food plates we are accustomed to today.